 This page gives detailed information about our square grand piano restoration packages.
 Pricing information is located below:

-Our GRADE 2 SQUARE GRAND PACKAGE is usually reserved for square grand pianos of significant historical or sentimental importance.
-The GRADE 2 includes everything listed in the GRADE 1 but also adds new hammers, shanks & flanges rather than restoring the original action mechanisms.
-Square grand hammers, shanks & flanges are custom made on a "per piano" basis, and a great deal of time and labor is required.
+The GRADE 2 includes everything listed in the GRADE 1 but portions of the action mechanisms, such as the hammers, are replaced rather than restored.
+Square grand hammers, shanks & flanges are custom made on a “per piano” basis, and a great deal of time and labor is required.
 As a result, the action duplication nearly doubles the amount of time and labor involved in a square grand piano restoration!

 *Please note that some antique pianos & organs manufactured in Europe may require additional expense.